OSIRIS-REx: REXIS

-The Regolith X-ray Imaging Spectrometer (REXIS) will provide an X-ray spectroscopy map of Bennu to map element abundances.
-REXIS is a collaborative development by four groups within Massachusetts Institute of Technology (MIT) and Harvard University, with the potential to involve more than 100 students throughout the process.
-REXIS is based on flight heritage hardware, thereby minimizing elements of technical risk, schedule risk, and cost risk.
+The Regolith X-ray Imaging Spectrometer (REXIS) provided an X-ray spectroscopy map of Bennu to map element abundances.
+REXIS was a collaborative development by four groups within Massachusetts Institute of Technology (MIT) and Harvard University, with the potential to involve more than 100 students throughout the process.
+REXIS was based on flight heritage hardware, thereby minimizing elements of technical risk, schedule risk, and cost risk.

-REXIS is a coded aperture soft X-ray (0.3–7.5 keV) telescope that images X-ray fluorescence line emission produced by the absorption of solar X-rays and the solar wind with elements in the regolith of Bennu leading to local X-ray emissions.
-Images are formed with 21 arcminute resolution (4.3 m spatial resolution at a distance of 700 m).
-Imaging is achieved by correlating the detected X-ray image with a 64×64 element random mask (1.536 mm pixels).
-REXIS will store each X-ray event data in order to maximize the data storage usage and to minimize the risk.
-The pixels will be addressed in 64×64 bins and the 0.3–7.5 keV range will be covered by five broad bands and 11 narrow line bands.
-A 24 second resolution time tag will be interleaved with the event data to account for Bennu rotation.
-Images will be reconstructed on the ground after downlink of the event list.
-Images are formed simultaneously in 16 energy bands centered on the dominant lines of abundant surface elements from O-K (0.5 keV) to Fe-Kß (7 keV) as well the representative continuum.
-During orbital phase 5B, a 21 day orbit 700 m from the surface of Bennu, a total of at least 133 events/asteroid pixel/energy band are expected under 2 keV; enough to obtain significant constraints on element abundances at scales larger than 10 m.
+REXIS is a coded aperture soft X-ray (0.3–7.5 keV) telescope that images X-ray fluorescence line emission produced by the absorption of solar X-rays and the solar wind by elements in the regolith of Bennu leading to local X-ray emissions.
+Images were formed with 21 arcminute resolution (4.3 m spatial resolution at a distance of 700 m).
+Imaging was achieved by correlating the detected X-ray image with a 64×64 element random mask (1.536 mm pixels).
+REXIS stored data for each X-ray event to maximize data storage usage and minimize the risk.
+The pixels were addressed in 64×64 bins and the 0.3–7.5 keV range was covered by five broad bands and 11 narrow line bands.
+A 24-second resolution time tag was interleaved with the event data to account for Bennu rotation.
+Images were reconstructed on the ground after downlink of the event list.
+Images were formed simultaneously in 16 energy bands centered on the dominant lines of abundant surface elements from O-K (0.5 keV) to Fe-Kß (7 keV) as well the representative continuum.
+During orbital phase 5B, a 21-day orbit 700 m from the surface of Bennu, a total of at least 133 events/asteroid pixel/energy band were expected under 2 keV; enough to obtain significant constraints on element abundances at scales larger than 10 m.

-On 11 November 2019, university students and researchers involved in the mission accidentally discovered X-ray burst from a black hole name MAXI J0637-430 locate 30,000 light-years away, during observing the asteroid with REXIS.
+On 11 November 2019, while observing the asteroid with REXIS, university students and researchers involved in the mission unexpectedly discovered an X-ray burst from a black hole named MAXI J0637-430 located 30,000 light-years away.